ligelowbee/Wallpaper-Scripts/README.md

 `label-wallpaper.sh` resizes and labels images for wallpaper using `imagemagick`.
-Resizes to 1920x180 keeping aspect and padding with black, adds a 20pt drop shadowed label to the bottom right with Ubuntu font.
+Resizes to 1920x180 keeping aspect and padding with black, adds a 20pt drop shadowed label to the bottom right using the Ubuntu font.

 `cinnamon-set-wallpaper.sh` sets an image as wallpaper in linux mint cinnamon.